Image as First-Order Norm+Linear Autoregression: Unveiling Mathematical Invariance: Additional Experimental Results on Image Reconstruction

+\textbf{The number of channels in the latent space is crucial.} Table \ref{table:ablation}-(a) presents the PSNR values for various latent space dimensions, while Figure \ref{fig:appendix:recon-num-channels} showcases the corresponding reconstructed examples.
+The image quality is noticeably poor when using only 64 channels, resulting in significant loss of details.
+However, as the number of channels increases, more details are successfully recovered.
+Using more than 3072 channels yields reasonably good image quality, achieving a PSNR of 25.8.

-\textbf{The model size of encoder is less critical but also related.} As shown in \Cref{fig:appendix:recon-enc}, the larger model has better image quality.
+\textbf{The model size of encoder is less critical but also related.} As shown in Figure \ref{fig:appendix:recon-enc} and Table \ref{table:ablation}-(b), the larger model has better image quality.
 But the gap is not significant.
 When increasing model size by 13 times from 5.0M to 67.6M, the PSNR is slightly improved from 24.4 to 26.1.
 Note all encoders share similar architecture (Mobile-Former with 12 blocks), but have different widths.

-\textbf{The position of $\bm{q}$ is not critical:} \Cref{fig:appendix:recon-pos} showcases the reconstructed samples obtained by placing the compressed vector $\bm{q}$ at different positions, including the center and four corners.
+\textbf{The position of $\bm{q}$ is not critical:} Figure \ref{fig:appendix:recon-pos} showcases the reconstructed samples obtained by placing the compressed vector $\bm{q}$ at different positions, including the center and four corners.
 The corresponding peak signal-to-noise ratio (PSNR) values on the ImageNet validation set are provided at the bottom.
 While placing $\bm{q}$ at the center yields slightly better results compared to corner positions, the difference is negligible.
 It is important to note that each positioning corresponds to its own pre-trained model with non-shared parameters.